Review: Bianca Del Rio’s Not Today, Satan!

 ⭐️⭐️⭐️⭐️⭐️

 I don’t think I’ve ever laughed so constantly at a show as I did last night when seeing Not Today Satan.
-With Del Rio, it’s a powerhouse display of killer delivery, arresting aesthetic and more feigned, biting bitterness than a narcissist in therapy…
+With a Bianca Del Rio show, it’s a skilful display of killer delivery, arresting aesthetic and more feigned, biting bitterness than a narcissist in therapy…

-Not Today Satan is relentless.
-It’s packed with laughs by the minute.
-The kind of show which makes you chuckle away to yourself the following day, paying absolutely no mind to the people staring at you like you’ve just escaped Bedlam.
-Bianca Del Rio (Roy Haylock) is so much more than the Season 6 Winner of RuPaul’s Drag Race; supremely sharp, superbly polished both in appearance and performance and very, very gifted in the art of giving face to punctuate the punchline.
-No extended period of silence has ever been quite so utterly hilarious as the pauses for effect from Del Rio as the ‘scene is set’ for the tales of various calamities.
-Never before have I seen the delivery of a simple word like ‘caravan’ pull such a hailstorm of laughter from an audience.
-The shrieks of disgust and unbridled judgement made a real-time laugh track of the audience and those sudden deep voiced ad-libs are just as much to blame for the infectious laughter of those around me.
+The show is pretty relentless.
+It’s the kind of show which makes you chuckle away to yourself the following day, paying absolutely no mind to the people staring at you like you’ve just escaped Bedlam.
+Bianca Del Rio (Roy Haylock) is supremely sharp, superbly polished both in appearance and performance and very, very gifted in the art of giving face to punctuate the punchline.
+Rarely are extended periods of silence so utterly hilarious as the pauses for effect from Del Rio as the ‘scene is set’ for the tales of various calamities.
+Never before have I seen the delivery of a simple word like ‘caravan’ pull such a hailstorm of laughter from an audience – paired with the shrieks of disgust and unbridled judgement, Del Rio made a real-time laugh track of the audience.

 IMG_3980.PNG

-Del Rio covers a vast array of topics in Not Today Satan, which has no interval (but plenty of wine).
+Not Today Satan covers a vast array of topics.
 Highlights for me are the anecdotes from life as a drunken Drag ‘Diva’ in an airport and an eventful radio interview in Australia, as well as the gut-crunchingly funny commentary on favourite trash TV.
-The re-enactments of cliches from Hoarders and the like were a throwback to Del Rio’s Screen Star episode on Drag Race for me- for a moment, there was Sissy up there on that stage re-named as the Edgar-less Bernice.
-I LOVED it.
-Add to this the various recurring exclamations of ‘…and then she died’ and ‘hoooooooow?!’ and you’ve got yourself a show which just builds and builds – Del Rio had that audience in stitches and kept it that way.
+The re-enactments of cliches from “Hoarders” and the like are like a throwback to Del Rio’s Screen Star episode on Drag Race for me.
+Add to this the various recurring exclamations of ‘…and then she died’ and ‘hoooooooow?!’ and you’ve got yourself a show which just builds and builds.

 img_3975